LinTzuTang/LinTzuTang/README.md

 >
 > 💡 Seeking **AI/ML roles** in drug discovery and precision medicine
 > 🤝 Open to **collaborations** in **AI × Biomedicine / Bioinformatics**
-> 🚀 Excited to join **startups or research teams** at the forefront of biotech innovation
+> 🚀 Keen to join **startups or research teams** at the forefront of biotech innovation
 > 🌍 Available for **global opportunities**, both remote and on-site

 ### 📊 Google Scholar Statistics